sungam3r/SteroidsDI/README.md

 Implementation for `IRepositoryFactory` will be generated at runtime.

 In fact, each factory method can take one parameter of an arbitrary type - string, enum, custom class, whatever.
 In this case, a _named binding_ should be specified.
+Then you may resolve required services passing the name of the binding into factory methods.
+If you want to provide a default implementation then you may configure _default binding_.
+Default binding is such a binding used in the absence of a named one.
+A user should set default binding explicitly to be able to resolve services for unregistered names.

 ```csharp
 public interface IRepositoryFactory